gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

   justifyContent: 'space-between',
   padding: '1rem 0 1rem 0',
 }
+  // highlight-end

-class Skus extends Component {
+class Skus extends Component { // highlight-line
   // Initialise Stripe.js with your publishable key.
   // You can find your key in the Dashboard:
   // https://dashboard.stripe.com/account/apikeys